 8.6 The site was the side garden to, part of, number 16, but is now separated by a close-boarded fence around the curtilage.
-The site is overgrown with some mature planting, which will need to be cleared to accommodate the new house.
-There is to be new
+The

-- planting within the site that should help it become absorbed into and be harmonious with the surrounding area, which has a 'green character'. - 8.7 The design of the bungalow is relatively straightforward.
-It has a rectangular roof 10 metres deep and 11.5 metres wide, which rises to a height of 5.7 metres, and overhangs in places the smaller, irregular footprint of the building beneath it.
-The front line of the roof is set 7.7 metres back from the site frontage; the sides of the roof are set 2.2 metres of the common boundary with no.20 to the south and 100 to 300 mm of the new common boundary with no.16 to the north roof is set to the front and rear.
-To the front of the roof is a 5.6 metre deep and 5.8 metre wide car port, the front line of which is set just over 2 metres back from the edge of the highway. - 8.8 20 and 26 Baldock Way have ridges at 90 degrees to the highway, whereas 14, 22 and 24 have ridges that run parallel with the road.
+- site is overgrown with some mature planting, which will need to be cleared to accommodate the new house.
+There is to be new planting within the site that should help it become absorbed into and be harmonious with the surrounding area, which has a 'green character'. - 8.7 The design of the bungalow is relatively straightforward.
+The siting and positioning have changed to a rectangular roof 13.4 metres deep and 10 metres wide, which rises to a height of 5 metres, and overhangs in places the smaller, irregular footprint of the building beneath it.
+The front line of the roof is set 7 metres back from the site frontage; the sides of the roof are set 4 metres off the common boundary with no.20 to the south and 100 to 300 mm off the new common boundary with no.16 to the The bungalow presents a gable to the street and a hipped roof to the garden to the west.
+The roof covers outside space because it is hoped that this will allow an occupant with limited mobility to get outside more.
+To the front of the proposed dwelling is a new car parking layout.
+This has been done, to accommodate a turning space within the site for motor vehicles. - 8.8 20 and 26 Baldock Way have ridges at 90 degrees to the highway, whereas 14, 22 and 24 have ridges that run parallel with the road.
 The character of the area is of residential houses of two-storey height with gardens to the front and rear which sit in amongst mature planting.
 Although bungalows are not a strong element or characteristic of the area, there are bungalows in the wider neighbourhood and I see no objection in principle to the introduction of a bungalow here, in contextual terms.
 The potential loss of the existing hedge, which is in a dilapidated state, has generated comment; I concur that this planting needs to be retained/reinforced and that it would be need to be done in a way to be harmonious to the street scene and to help soften the visual impact of the development, but I consider that this can be addressed by a condition.
-I do not consider the bulk, mass or siting of the building to be an issue in the vicinity where there is a mix of styles and forms of buildings.
-The car port is set to the front and in other circumstances could be intrusive; however, with the existing planting on the frontage retained and appropriately supplemented and the presence of the double garages to the front of 20 - 26 means that the car port would not be out of context. - 8.9 In my opinion the proposal is compliant with East of England Plan (2008) policy ENV7, and Cambridge Local Plan (2006) policies 3/4, 3/7, 3/11, 3/12.
+I do not consider the bulk, mass or siting of the building to be an issue in the vicinity where there is a mix of styles and forms of buildings. - 8.9 In my opinion the proposal is compliant with East of England Plan (2008) policy ENV7, and Cambridge Local Plan (2006) policies 3/4, 3/7, 3/11, 3/12.